chinamike65/hugo-tuolesi/content/book4/book4en.md

 Therefore, when practising meditation, one must have a mind of awareness, the main mind is fixed in the place of concentration, and there must also be a mind that follows the factors, which is intuitive, and observes the main mind.

 Mina Rinpoche is a highly accomplished master of the Gelug School.
 He had a disciple of the Nyingma School.
-He said that if you want to go back to practice meditation, you need to close for a year.
+He said that if you want to go back to practice meditation, you need to go on retreat for a year.

 In the summer, this disciple asked his son to go to the pagoda and visit Mina Rinpoche at the monastery.
-Mina Rinpoche said to his son, "Your father said he wanted to practice meditation, why would he run on the streets of Guide, come here?
+Mina Rinpoche said to his son, "Your father said he wanted to practice meditation, why would he run on the streets of Gui de, come here?
 Going to buy something?"

 His son said, "No, my dad is in retreat."

 Mina Rinpoche said, "Then why do I see your father running around in the street?"
 His son went back and asked, and he said, "Oh, Master knows everything!
 I've been thinking about going to the street to buy things."